daretoIT/generate-dotnet-dev-certificate/README.md

   ...
 }
 ```
-The script also has added an alias to your .bashrc file which allows you to create a symlink to the centrally stored
+The script also has added an alias to your ~/.bashrc file which allows you to create a symlink to the centrally stored
-localhost.pfx file.
+localhost.pfx file. ('~/.dotnet/custom_dev_certificate/localhost.pfx')

 To create a symbolic link to the localhost.pfx certificate just type 'dcc' (dotnet custom certificate) in a terminal
-within the C# project directory where your appsettings.<environment>.json is located.
+within the C# project directory where your appsettings.< environment >.json is located.
 Benefit of the symbolic link is, that it won't be added to git and therefore each developer can use his own generated
-local developer certificate.
+local developer certificate without collision, and the need to constantly trust the certificate again.

 ## References
 [Stack Overflow: How to run 'dotnet dev-certs https --trust'](https://stackoverflow.com/questions/55485511/how-to-run-dotnet-dev-certs-https-trust)